Privacy Policy

 4. Protection of personal information

 We will hold personal information as either secure physical records, electronically on our intranet system, in cloud storage, and in some cases, records on third party servers, which may be located overseas.
+Credit eligibility information, such as information we receive from Experian for the purpose of assessing credit worthiness, is stored through equally secure methods set out in this paragraph 4.

 We maintain appropriate physical, procedural and technical security for our offices and information storage facilities so as to prevent any loss, misuse, unauthorised access, disclosure, or modification of personal information.
 This also applies to disposal of personal information.